Use 4k jumbo cluster pool for all jumbo frames until the allocator problem is fixed for the 9k jumbo cluster pool

 Changing the MTU from 9000 to 1500 via the FreeNAS UI sees an instant improvement: the ping times drop at that exact second and network activity starts working correctly.
 Where I couldn't manage to get the simple 100MB file downloaded via wget, now there's no issue.
 Pings stay around 1ms, SSH continues working, and the file downloads completely, reaching close to the maximum of my internet speed.

 I've never used FreeNAS 9.10 like Florian has, but I've only started seeing this issue recently, which makes me believe it's a more recent regression within FreeNAS 11.x than from 9.10.

 For note, this might be unrelated but my

 dmesg output has also started logging the occasional lines like so

 Limiting closed port RST response from 312 to 200 packets/sec Limiting closed port RST response from 587 to 200 packets/sec sonewconn: pcb 0xfffff801083823a1: Listen queue overflow: 8 already in queue awaiting acceptance (2 occurrences) Limiting closed port RST response from 241 to 200 packets/sec

 Other pages online suggest at least the

 sonewconn line might be application-related, but the output seems to go hand-in-hand.

 Is there anything to try aside from using an MTU of <8.5k as mentioned above?
 In the meantime, I'm going to try using the second Gigabit port with its different Intel I210 chipset to see if it makes any difference.

-#18 Updated by Ryan Moeller about 2 years ago
+#18 Updated by Ryan Moeller over 2 years ago

 The current recommendation depends on the driver: